gitremote-helpers(7) — Linux manual page

 of helper are connected to specified service (git prefix is

-included in service name so e.g. fetching uses
+included in service name so e.g. fetching uses git-upload-pack

-this command are empty line (connection established),
+empty line (connection established), fallback (no smart

 Supported if the helper has the "connect" capability.